 The AR platform dominates the rifle market today and with good reason.
 The options for customizing your AR are endless.
 Changing the caliber of your rifle to another mid-range cartridge, like the impressive 6.8 SPC, usually requires changing only the barrel and bolt.

 Alternatively, you can build your 6.8 SPC upper from the ground up.
 This gives you the chance to exercise some gunsmithing skills and come away with exactly the rifle you want.

-Here, we review two great stripped-down uppers for your 6.8 SPC build.
+Here, we review the best uppers for your 6.8 SPC build.
 Barrels, bolt carrier groups, and charging handles are not included.

 Perks of Upgrading to a 6.8 SPC Upper

 The 6.8 SPC was developed at the beginning of the twenty-first century by Remington Arms and the US Army Marksmanship Unit.
 It was meant as a potential upgrade to the 5.56x45mm NATO.

 Although the 6.8 SPC does exhibit outstanding performance, the military has yet to settle on a replacement for the 5.56mm.
 Using experience gained from the Iraq War, the 6.8 was designed for improved performance in urban combat with a short-barreled carbine.

 The 6.8 is a compromise between the unsurpassed external ballistics of the 6.5mm and the excellent terminal ballistics of the 7mm.
 What this boils down to is that the 6.8 provides stopping power somewhere between the 5.56 and the venerable 7.62 NATO.

 It does this while remaining compatible with standard AR-15 lowers (think mag wells) logistics are only slightly impacted, with a 25 round, 6.8mm magazine being the same size as a 30 round 5.56mm one.